 This course explores the formation of the cultural landscape in this larger region.
 The organisation is chronological and place specific.
-The underlying theme is the relationship between society and settlement (including the environment) based on economic, social, political and cultural transformations channelled through dominant socio-economic different perspectives on what is 'ideal' and on how to achieve it.
+The underlying theme is the relationship between society and settlement (including the environment) based on economic, social, political and cultural transformations channelled through dominant socio-economic systems.